 CONCLUSION: There is not enough evidence to recommend Uva ursi for the prevention of urinary tract infections, and as yet, there is no evidence to recommend Uva ursi for the treatment of urinary tract infections.
 More study is required.

 FOR AUSTRALIAN READERS: Arbutin, a naturally occurring component of some herbs and food, is considered to be at levels too high in Uva ursi to meet requirements of the Therapeutic Goods Association (TGA).
 Due to this, Uva ursi is no longer available in any Australian medicines or supplements.
-Read more here.

 5. Wild Oregano Oil For UTI Treatment

 Origanum vulgare or wild oregano oil belongs to the Lamiaceae family and is mainly found in Mediterranean countries.
+In terms of the rising popularity of particular UTI home remedies, oil of oregano is quickly moving up the list.

 While there are many in vitro (outside a living organism) studies focussed on the antimicrobial activity of wild oregano oil, there are no studies that specifically evaluate the use of wild oregano oil for the treatment in humans or for the prevention of UTIs.